zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 ## Known Issues ##

-The current version of the Arnold Domemaster3D shaders (as of 2014-11-23) are a development build.
-At this point in time there is no easy way to create screen space texture maps using Arnold's MtoA and SItoA render nodes.
+The current version of the Arnold Domemaster3D shaders (as of 2015-02-23) are a development build.
+At this point in time there is no easy way to create stereoscopic prodcution centric screen space texture maps using Arnold's MtoA and SItoA render nodes.
 This means a solution has to be developed inside the Domemaster3D shaders that will remap an existing texture map into screen space coordinates.

-The LatLong_Stereo shader generally works fine.
+The LatLongStereo shader generally works fine.
 The only thing to note is that there is no way to feather out the stereo effect in the zenith and nadir zones using the separation map attribute.
+The LatLongStereo shader should be rendered with a 2:1 aspect ratio to avoid vertically over-rendering the scene's FOV angle.

 At this point, the DomemasterStereo shader will render a stereo fulldome image but you will notice something that looks like a small "swirly region" in the zenith part of the fulldome frame.
 This is due to a lack of a screen space turn map texture.